heyguevara/node-signatory/README.md

 [![Build Status](https://secure.travis-ci.org/riskpenguin/node-signatory.png)](http://travis-ci.org/riskpenguin/node-signatory)

-Node implementation of the API request signing algorithm used at Guevara
+Node implementation of the API request signing algorithm used at Guevara.

+Creates a base string according to some repeatable rules, and hashes it using SHA1 to generate a signature for that request

+# take the input map and convert it into an array of key/value pairs
+# sort the array alphabetically by key
+# flatten into separated pairs, e.g. `key=value&foo=bar`
+# prepend with secret, request method, and request path to form `my-secret|/some/url/path|key=value&foo=bar`
+# hash using SHA1

+###Installation:

+		npm install signatory

 ###Example: